What is a Root Canal?

 Prolonged pain to hot or cold

 Root canal procedure

 Root canals can result in 2 or 3 dental appointments, all depends on how bad the infection is and how many canals there are.

-We use an anaesthetic to numb the tooth before we do any work.
+We use an anesthetic to numb the tooth before we do any work.
 We isolate the tooth from further contamination and then we create a small access point in the head of the tooth.
 Carefully, the infected tissue is removed and cleaned out.
 The area is disinfected and a dressing is placed within the tooth.
 Once the root canal is clean, the tooth is sealed.

 The outside of the tooth needs to be restored.
 Sometimes a filling can be used, however, a crown is a common way to seal and protect the tooth as it can easily be broken.
 The crown helps protect the tooth long term and make it stronger.